 For example, let’s say you bought 5 of one SKU at $15 each and then another 5 of the same SKU at $20 each a few months later.
 If these 10 same products are in your available inventory and you sell 5 of them, using FIFO you would sell the first ones you bought at $15 each and record $70 as the cost of goods sold.

-Accountants and business owners choose FIFO periods of high prices or inflation, as it produces a higher value of ending inventory than the alternative method, LIFO (last in, first out).
+Accountants and business owners choose FIFO periods of high prices or inflation to produce a higher value of ending inventory than the alternative method, LIFO (last in, first out method).

 LIFO method (last in, first out)

 Using the LIFO method, the most recently purchased inventory items are the ones that are sold and shipped out first.
 Simply put: goods that are purchases later are sold earlier.

 For example, let’s use the same example as above of purchasing 5 of one SKU at $15 each and then another 5 of the same SKU at $20 each.
 If you sell 5 units using the LIFO technique, you would sell the 5 items you purchased most recently at $20 each and record $100 as the cost of goods sold.

 Accountants might suggest using LIFO during times of decreasing prices.